Policies and Procedures

 When the DEO receives notification of final approval, the offer letter may be released to the candidate.

 Questions?
-Contact Alaina Hanson.
+Contact Tiffany Schier.

 Interviewing Foreign Nationals

-The Office of Immigration Services at The University of Iowa provides the information and assistance departments need as they recruit and employ individuals who are not U.S. citizens, and departments should contact that office directly with questions.
+The Office of Immigration Services at the University of Iowa provides the information and assistance departments need as they recruit and employ individuals who are not U.S. citizens, and departments should contact that office directly with questions.
 Their website is a good source of general information on correct procedures for interviewing and for extending a faculty or staff offer.

 Once the decision is made to extend an offer, and the department has reason to believe that the finalist is not U.S. born, the offer letter should state: